jking13/SnagAnApplication/README.md

 - Elasticsearch data store for easy searching
 - Spring Boot backend server (Swagger ui is also enabled for easy api documentation `http://localhost:8000/swagger-ui.html`)
 - Angular 2

+## Searching
+Searches are passed through to elasticsearch in match all query.
+This means that elasticsearch takes each word in the query and then matches it to the entire document which has been put through the standard analyzer.
+In layman's terms this means that if any word matches a word in the document (case insensitive) then the doc is returned.